 - Happy Birthday to us Stage a campus party!
 Your chapter might put up a display about the organization in a high traffic area and serve ice cream, cake or popcorn to students passing by.
 Some regions annually hold a Regional Founders Day Party.
 Hosted by a different chapter each year, the celebration encourages fellowship activities among the regional chapters.

 - Say it with a basket Send a flower or fruit basket to your college president's office with a note explaining the special significance of Founders Day.
 This will draw attention to the organization and what it does for the campus.

 - Tea time Host an afternoon tea or continental breakfast with simple refreshments for faculty and staff.
 Decorate the room with Phi Theta Kappa memorabilia.
-Give a presentation on the Honors Study Topic and the Society's International Service Program.
+Give a presentation on the Honors Study Topic.

 - An apple a day Provide a shiny red or golden apple for all faculty members in appreciation of their contribution to academic excellence.
 Attach a note explaining the significance of the date.